emorynlp/elit/docs/tokenization.md

 # Tokenization

-ELIT features with a rule-based English tokenizer which offers both tokenization and sentence segmentation.
+Tokenization is the task to split a sentence into tokens such that each token represents a word or a punctuation.
+ELIT features a rule-based English tokenizer which offers both tokenization and sentence segmentation.

 ### Tokenization